If you want to see the best tools for software development in one place, then you’ll love this guide.

 Chances are you use one of these already, but if you’re looking for a source code repository, check out this list.

 Arguably the most popular source code repository, GitHub lets you store your source code and maintain your software.
+Learn how to use it with SQL files here.

 An Atlassian tool for managing source code, plan projects, and manage issues.